Hubs-Foundation/hubs-compose/README.md

 # Hubs Compose

 Hubs Compose is a Docker Compose setup that can be used to orchestrate all the services used by Hubs for local development.
+It runs on Windows, MacOS or Linux.

 > [!IMPORTANT]
 > This is not a production-ready setup.
 It does not account for